GuerrSim96/DM_NMR_tfe/README.md

 > <sup><sub> This Notebook will be further implemented. </sub></sup>

 ## Coming soon
-In the future a docker file for this system will be implemented to allow its use on high performance computers and with larger protein systems.
+In the future, a Docker file will be implemented to facilitate the simulation of larger protein systems on high-performance computers using this system.